 GO

-• After performing a delete operation, the next time we made an insert in the table, the id value will start from 1 instead of 10.
+- After performing a delete operation, the next time we make an insert in the table, the id value will start from 1 instead of 10.

-Here is the sample SQL for the DELETE and INSERT operations performed on the table in SQL Server.
+Here is the sample SQL for the DELETE operations performed on the table in SQL Server.

 DELETE FROM tblUSAStates